LMU-DCOM Physician Assistant Program

 Lincoln Memorial University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate, baccalaureate, masters, specialist, and doctorate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Lincoln Memorial University.

-The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation - Continued to the Lincoln Memorial University-DeBusk College of Osteopathic Medicine Physician Assistant Program sponsored by Lincoln Memorial University.
-Continued accreditation is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.
+The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the Lincoln Memorial University Physician Assistant Program sponsored by Lincoln Memorial University.
+Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

-Continued Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
-The approximate date for the next comprehensive review of the program by the ARC-PA will be March 2015.
+Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
+The approximate date for the next validation review of the program by the ARC-PA will be March 2022.
+The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.

 Upon successful completion of the PA program, students will be awarded a Master of Medical Science degree in Physician Assistant Studies (MMS) from LMU-DCOM and a Certificate of Completion.
 The graduate is then eligible to sit for the Physician Assistant National Certifying Examination (PANCE).
 This examination is administered through the National Commission on Certification of Physician Assistants (NCCPA).